 Special Projects courses are not available on Minerva.
 Students will require Departmental approval to register.
 Appropriate forms are available from the Department concerned.

-Practical Instruction/Exams and Voice Coaching will be added by the Performance Department after submission of the Lesson Assignment Card and/or Voice Coaching Assignment Card.
+Practical Instruction/Exams and Voice Coaching will be added by the Performance Department after the online request is submitted by the student.
 For further information, please contact the studentaffairs [dot] music [at] mcgill [dot] ca (Student Affairs Office)

 Cancellation of Registration